 6. Family history.
 Both disorders run in families, but people with MDD usually have a family history of MDD, while individuals with ADHD have a family tree with multiple cases of ADHD.

-Almost everyone who has an ADHD nervous system will contend with what has been called secondary, or reactive, depression.
+Almost everyone with ADHD will contend with what has been called secondary, or reactive, depression.
 Life is harder for people with ADHD.
 They have to learn how to manage their ADHD nervous system, which is unreliable in its ability to get engaged and get things done.
 Sometimes they are in hyperfocus and can accomplish wonderful things, and sometimes they can’t get started on a task, no matter how hard they try.
 Two things help:

 1. Developing competency.
 Ask a person with an ADHD nervous system the question: “When you have been able to get engaged and stay engaged with a particular task, have you ever found anything that you couldn’t do?”
 Most people will answer, “No. If I can engage with something, I can do anything.”
 This is the main source of frustration: ADHDers know they can do remarkable things, but they can’t do them on demand.
 They never know whether their abilities are going to show up when they are needed.

 To cope with ADHD is to learn from what goes right in their lives, not what goes wrong.
 How do you get in the zone to do practically anything?
 When you have understood and mastered your ADHD nervous system, you can be successful in a neurotypical world.
 Competence brings confidence and a lasting sense of well-being.